 Kinnitty Castle has been transformed into a Castle Hotel and is famous for romantic fairy tale weddings.
 Many brides and grooms have spent their pre wedding night at Ardmore Country House where they can relax with family and friends.

-Ardmore Country House is located on the edge of the village and enjoys wonderful views through the large picture windows of the magical Slieve Bloom Mountains and the Pyramid at the rear of the Church of Ireland.
+Ardmore Country House bed and breakfast is located on the edge of Kinnitty village and enjoys wonderful views through the large picture windows of the magical Slieve Bloom Mountains and the Pyramid at the rear of the Church of Ireland.

 Other attractions within an hours drive of Kinnitty are Clonmacnoise, Athlone Castle, the Rock of Cashel, Kilkenny city.
 If you are exploring the rugged west coast of Ireland and wild Atlantic Way, why not stop a night or two to experience the contrast.
 Kinnitty is far removed from the commercialism of busy resorts like Killarney, Dingle, Galway or indeed Dublin, still retaining a charm and pace more reminiscent of Ireland of the past than that of today.

 We are delighted to be ranked in the top 10% of hotels worldwide on Trip Advisor and receive the Traveller’s Choice Award 2020

 Just returned to the UK after 4 great nights at Ardmore Court House.
 The house is beautifully decorated with great rooms and an amazing garden.
 Chris is a fabulous host... read more